Last updated: April 26, 2023

 - The right to be free from discrimination

-You have the right to equal service, and we will not discriminate against you if you exercise your rights under the CCPA.
+You have the right to equal service, and we will not discriminate against you if you exercise your rights under the CPRA.
 However, under certain circumstances, we may offer you special discounts or other incentives for the right to continue to collect or use your Personal Information.
 In that event, we will notify you of the relevant program’s material terms and obtain your voluntary opt-in consent to the program.

 We collect a variety of categories of Personal Information about California consumers, their household, and/or their devices from both online and offline (such as hard-copy forms) sources.
 We will not collect additional categories of Personal Information or use the Personal Information we collect for materially different, unrelated, or incompatible purposes without providing advance notice.